kooshazarei/agent_temp/README.md

   - Primary implementation uses OpenAI LLMs with an architecture that makes it easy to switch to alternative providers
   - Successfully tested with Google's Gemini models
 - **Agent Architecture**: Implements a single agent mechanism for streamlined interaction and decision-making
+- **Prompt Decorator**: Use prompt decorator to optimise LLM performance.
 - **Development Tools**:
   - LangSmith Agent Editor for refining agent behaviors and prompt engineering
   - LangGraph Studio for visualizing and debugging the agent workflow